 Constitution Day (or Citizenship Day) is a day of observance recognizing the adoption of the United States Constitution and those who have become U.S. citizens.
 It is normally observed on Sept.
 17, the day in 1787 that delegates to the Constitutional Convention signed the document in Philadelphia.
 The law establishing the present holiday was created in 2004 with the passage of an amendment by the late Senator Robert Byrd to the Omnibus Spending Bill of 2004.

 In the photo: From left, Katie Wagner, Tyanna McCaulsky, and Eunice Agyin-Yankson.

 Bridging the Latino Education Gap

-The Latino Education Institute Helps a Growing Population Break Down Barriers to College It's a conundrum that speaks to basic human fairness on one level, and the economic bottom line on another.
-Latinos in Massachusetts are falling behind in all major indicators for achieving academic success, especially in graduating from college, and yet they represent the fastest growing population in . . .
+The Latino Education Institute Helps a Growing Population Break Down Barriers to College It's a conundrum that speaks to basic human fairness on one level, and the economic bottom line on . . .